barakedry/modules-middleware/README.md

 app.listen(3000)
 ```

+#### with monorepo
-if you are using a monorepo containing a package of your client side code
+if you are using a monorepo containing a package of your client side code you may use require.resolve as the module path

 ```js
 var express = require('express')